kris-singh/jekyll-now/about.md

 I am a masters Student at IIT Hyderbad.
 I am currently supervised by Vineeth Balasubramaniam.
-My research intrest include but are not limited to optimisation methods, reinforcement learning and Deep bayesian methods.
+My research intrest include but are not limited to

+ * Optimisation methods
+ * Reinforcement learning
+ * Deep bayesian methods.

 I am presently working 2 problems.
 1. Graph Embeddings using non-spectal graph methods.
 2. Online Batch selection for better generalisation and faster convergence of NN.

 I also enjoy fiction reading when i get the time.
 I would want to travel around the world some day.